-Nearly half of the estimated 2.5 million eye injuries reported each year happen in and around the home, according to the American Academy of Ophthalmology and the American Society of Ocular Trauma.
-More than 40% of those eye injuries happen during everyday activities such as cooking.
+Nearly half of the estimated 2.5 million eye injuries reported each year happen in and around the home.
+Almost half come from everyday activities like cooking.

-Here's how to protect your eyes while you’re working in the kitchen:
+You can take simple steps to protect your eyes when you’re in the kitchen:

-If you've gotten something in your eye:
+You get something in your eye:

-- Don't rub your eye.
+- Don't rub it.

 - If this doesn't help, rinse with water or saline solution.

 - If you just can’t get it out, call your doctor or go to the emergency room.